joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/009-Wireless-Attacks.md

 Wireless attacks target vulnerabilities in wireless networks to disrupt service or gain unauthorized access.

+## Jamming and Interference

+Jamming and interference occur when a strong or disruptive signal overwhelms a wireless network, making communication difficult or impossible.

+- Denial of Service attacks are easy on wireless networks by flooding the airwaves
+- The radio spectrum is open but limited, making it vulnerable to interference
+- The loudest signal dominates, overpowering legitimate transmissions

+## War Driving

+War driving involves searching for Wi-Fi networks by driving around with software that detects and collects data on nearby networks.

+- War drivers use software to capture information like network names and security types
+- This data can be combined with GPS to map the locations of Wi-Fi networks

+Common tools:

+- iStumbler
+- wigle.net

 ## Deauthentication and Deassociation

 Deauthentication and deassociation attacks force devices to disconnect from a wireless network.